happynehra/Terraform-project/README.md

-# Terraform Reusable Module Example
+# Terraform AWS Automation: Reusable Modules for EC2 and Load Balancers

 This repository contains a Terraform project that demonstrates how to create reusable modules for managing AWS resources.
 The project consists of modules for creating an EC2 machine and a load balancer.
 These modules are then used to deploy an EC2 machine and attach it to the load balancer in the `ec2-tech-test` environment.
 The project is organized as follows: